analeshaba/spring-example/README.md

 3.Expected phone number format is (NNN)NNN-NNNN
 4.Birth date format is dd/MM/yyyy
 5.endpoints are only exposed over http
-6. The rest service is configured to use a random port
+6. The rest service is configured to use a random port.
+For the available port on you system please check the log file e.g    Tomcat started on port(s): 56497 (http)  OR you can update the application.properties file by setting the server.port property